Eulanda/EulandaConnect/docs/functions/Get-AddressSql.md

 # Get-AddressSql

 ## SYNOPSIS
-Generates a SQL statement for selecting addresses from the database based on the specified selection criteria.
+This PowerShell function generates a SQL statement for selecting addresses from the database based on the specified selection criteria.
+This function requires an EULANDA ERP system.
+Source code on [GitHub](https://github.com/Eulanda/EulandaConnect/blob/master/source/public/Get-AddressSql.ps1).

 ## SYNTAX